Wedding Photography at Castell Coch Near Cardiff in South Wales

 When I took this festive portrait of Sam and Neil with their daughter, it was Christmastime… obviously!

-A natural shot as I capture someone else taking the photos – I embrace guest photography, and couple’s daughter adds to this one’s fun.
+A natural shot as I capture someone else taking the photos – I embrace guest photography, and the couple’s daughter adds to this one’s fun.

-There is, unfortunately, no option for a reception or post-wedding ceremony function.
+Unfortunately, there is no option for a reception or post-wedding ceremony function.

-Also Consider>> Your Wedding at Llancaiach Fawr Manor.
+Also Consider>> Your Wedding Photography at Insole Court.

 This image completes the sequence of the bride’s procession into Castell Coch to wed her groom.
-I need to try to capture this, and I always advise couples’ to take their time to allow for photography.
+I need to try to capture this, and I always advise couples to take their time to allow for photography.

-The sort of shot that your wedding photographer should strive to capture: Julie and Tony arrived together, and as they waited to enter the drawing-room, I frame them through two sets of doors looking out into the entrance hall.
+The sort of shot that your wedding photographer should strive to capture: Julie and Tony arrived together, and as they waited to enter the drawing-room, I framed them through two sets of doors looking out into the entrance hall.

 The Drawing Room

-Wedding Ceremonies take place in the cosy octagonal Drawing Room of which there is much to take in.
+Wedding Ceremonies take place in the cosy octagonal Drawing Room, of which there is much to take in.

 The fireplace and panelled walls are adorned with murals and imagery, including scenes from Aesop’s Fables and the Three Fates statues.
 Butterflies and Birds seemingly fly up through the apex of the vaulted ceiling.